NEW TECH, NEW OPPORTUNITIES

 When looking to streamline your foodservice operation, it’s easy to invest in a POS system, third-party delivery services and smaller menus.
 However, to really understand where you need to focus your efforts you must evaluate all three production phases: pre-production, in-service and post-production.

 The pre-production phase is all about preparedness—it’s the framework for which the other production phases can fall into place.
-The pre-production phase must support:

 - The equipment